vamsi-04/Word-Beater/README.md

 # Speed Typer Typing Game
 Game to beat the clock by typing random words
 # Project Specifications
-- Developed a game UI including a difficuly setting
+- Developed a game UI including a difficulty setting